A model for planar compacta and rational Julia sets: Motivations and Results

-Since every locally connected or finitely suslinian compactum $K\subset\hat{\mathbb{C}}$ is necessarily a Peano compactum \cite[Theorems 1 and 3]{LLY-2019}, the model obtained in \cite[Theorem 7]{LLY-2019} includes as special sub-cases the two models given in \cite{BCO11,BCO13}.
-Unlike these two models, the Peano model $\Dc_K^{PC}$ from \cite{LLY-2019} is developed in a way that is independent of the result given in \cite[Theorem 22]{Moore25}.
+Since every locally connected or finitely Suslinian compactum $K\subset\widehat{\bbC}$ is necessarily a Peano compactum \cite[Theorems 1 and 3]{LLY-2019}, the Peano model $\Dc_K^{PC}$ obtained in \cite[Theorem 7]{LLY-2019} includes as special sub-cases the two models given in \cite{BCO11,BCO13}.
+The Peano model $\Dc_K^{PC}$ is developed in a way that is independent of the so-called Moore's Theorem \cite[Theorem 22]{Moore25}.
 It provides a negative answer to \cite[Question 5.2]{Curry10}: {\em Is there a rational function whose Julia set does not have a finest locally connected model?} \ It also provides a solution to the first part of \cite[Question 5.4]{Curry10}: {\em For what useful topological properties $P$ does there exist a finest decomposition of every Julia set $J(R)$ {\rm(of a rational function $R$)} satisfying $P$ ?
 Is the decomposition dynamic?
 Which of these is the appropriate analogue for the finest locally connected model?}

 We aim to resolve the latter two parts of \cite[Question 5.4]{Curry10}.
-And we will consider more general maps of $\hat{\mathbb{C}}$ onto itself, instead of being restricted to rational functions.
-In deed, we shall discuss {\em how the atoms of $K$ are related to those of $f^{-1}(K)$ for finite-to-one open maps $f:\hat{\mathbb{C}}\rightarrow \hat{\mathbb{C}}$}.
-The main result we obtain is the following.
+To do that, we analyze how the atoms of $K$ are related to those of $f^{-1}(K)$ for any {\bf branched covering} $f:\widehat{\bbC}\rightarrow\widehat{\bbC}$.
+Note that for a branched covering $f$ there is a finite set $B_f$, often called the {\bf branch set}, such that $f$ is a local homeomorphism at every $x$ in $\widehat{\bbC}\setminus B_f$.
+Also note that every rational function $f(x)$ is a branched covering, with $B_f=\{x: f'(x)=0\}$.
+Our main result is the following.